Geometric filling curves on punctured surfaces: Geodesics and horocycles in the hyperbolic plane and on surfaces

-Furthermore, every geodesic segment which only meets $h_1$ and $h_2$ at its endpoints, lies totally inside the quadrilateral if and only if each of two acute angles at the endpoints are of value at least $\psi$. \end{lem}\mbox{}\\[-0.5in]
+Furthermore, every geodesic segment which only meets $h_1$ and $h_2$ at its endpoints lies totally inside the quadrilateral if and only if each of the two acute angles at the endpoints is of value at least $\psi$. \end{lem}

 \begin{proof} Denote by $u$ the length of $A_1A_2$.
 Let $h_1$ be the horizontal line $y=ie^u$, $h_2$ be the horocycle centered at 0 and going through $i$ as in Figure \ref{fig:6}.
 We can also suppose that $A_1=ie^u$, $A_2=i$, hence $C_1=\ell e^u +ie^u$ where $\ell$ is defined by the length of the horocyclic segment $A_1C_1$.
 By symmetry of the quadrilateral, we can find an involution $f$ which is a non-orientation-preserving isometry sending $A_1$ to $A_2$, $B_1$ to $B_2$ and $C_1$ to $C_2$.
 By a standard computation, $f(z)=\frac{a\bar{z}+b}{c\bar{z}+d}$ where $a=d=0, b=e^{\frac{u}{2}}$, and $c=e^{\frac{-u}{2}}$.
 As a consequence,